lposa/allSportsDocs/docs/Go-Live Dependency Check/goLive.md

 - [ ] Make sure everything is tested and there are no breaking bugs
 - [ ] Make sure build is passing without errors
 - [ ] Make sure apphosting.yaml file is up to date with all .env variables and matches with the secrets in google secret manager
+- [ ] If there are new env variables, you have to add them to Google Secret Manager and grant access to them so that AppHosting can use them.
+Follow `Processes -> Adding Secret Keys` in this documentation
 - [ ] Make sure all firebase extensions are properly configured (StripePayments)
 - [ ] Make sure Resend is properly setup, and the webhook is configured to run on production url